ASSol82/Streebog-bitslice/README.md

 ## Testbench

 Computer with Intel Core i5 8400 processor.
+Running on a single core, without parallelization.

 **./Streebog_bitslice_test 1048576 504**    ->  The computing speed is 58 MBytes per second.